p4rkerw/Muto_Wilson_NComm_2020/README.md

 Welcome to our github repository!
 Here you will find analysis scripts for our manuscript deposited in bioRxiv where we integrate paired snRNAseq and snATACseq from 5 healthy adult kidney cortex samples.
-Please contact the co-first authors or corresponding author with questions or comments and visit the Humphrey's lab website at www.humphreyslab.com
+Please contact the co-first authors or corresponding author with questions or comments.
+Visit the Humphrey's lab website www.humphreyslab.com
-Check out the dataset on our interactive website: http://humphreyslab.com/SingleCell/displaycharts.php
+Check out the interactive dataset: http://humphreyslab.com/SingleCell/displaycharts.php
 <br/><br/>
 Thanks,
 Parker and Yoshi